 2. Use your feet.

-When you’re going up/down stairs, walking, doing step-ups, squats, lunges, standing in the kitchen.
+When you’re going up/down stairs, walking, doing step-ups, squats, lunges, standing in the kitchen, I highly recommend to be barefoot.
 Feel your feet on the ground.
 Ground them in.

 The more contact and awareness your Plantar Fascia has with the floor, the more the body senses support and stability.
 This means the rest of the Fascial network can reduce tension.